NetworkBlockDevice/nbd/doc/proto.md

-The reason that the flags field is 16 bits large and not 32 as in the oldstyle negotiation is that there are now 16 bits of per-export flags, and 16 bits of per-server flags.
+The reason that the flags field is 16 bits large and not 32 as in the oldstyle negotiation is that there are now 16 bits of per-export flags, and 16 bits of handshake flags.
 Concatenated together, this results in 32 bits, which allows for using a common set of macros for both.
 If we ever run out of flags, the server will set the most significant flag bit, signalling that an extra flag field will follow, to which the